-Please fill in the details below and we will let you know when Granny Smith apple trees are back in stock.
+Fill in the form below and we will notify you when Granny Smith apple trees is back in stock.

 Granny Smith will grow happily in the UK, but requires a warm summer and a sunny autumn for the apples to fully ripen.
 It is therefore best grown in full sun in a very sheltered south-facing spot, and is probably most suited to the south and east of the UK.

 Granny Smith is generally easy to grow, but it can lapse into biennial bearing if allowed to over-crop.
 Cropping is usually very good but the famous bright green color is only achieved in areas of warm days and nights.
 In cooler climates where autumn temperatures drop overnight Granny Smith can develop an attractive red flush.

 One of the unusual features of Granny Smith is that the apples tend to grow behind the foliage, on the inside rather than the outside of the tree - as can be seen in our main photo.